darylducks17/TestProject/README.md

 # TestProject
-Learning Web Automation using Robot Framework (Selenium with Python) as part of my placement at Atradius.
+Learning Web Automation using Robot Framework (Selenium with Python) as part of my placement.

 ## Topics I Have Covered
 - Handling input boxes